m0lentum/molentum.github.io/_drafts/starframe-devlog-constraints.md

 I'll try to make things accessible, but some familiarity with linear algebra and calculus will be necessary.

+I'll start with the mathematical definition of constraints and then go over three solvers in the order I implemented them myself: Impulses with Projected Gauss-Seidel, Iterated Impulses, and Extended Position-Based Dynamics.

 ## What is a constraint?

 The essence of a physics engine (and the difficult part of building one) is not